 Wix offers a knowledge base filled with FAQs.
 In addition to that, they also provide all the contact channels like support ticket, email, phone, and live chat.
 If you need “Priority” support, then you will have to pay for it though.

 On the other hand, Shopify’s support center provides the FAQ as well as an extensive knowledge base to help its users.
 Their contact channels include email, live chat, and phone support.
-They also provide Shopify Academy where you can find great resources to learn more about their platform, and about how to run a successful ecommerce store.
+They also provide Shopify Academy where you can find great resources to learn more about this platform, and about how to run a successful Shopify store.

 Their customer support team will not only help you with any technical problems but also with your business problems.